 16. Superlative Hospitality

-Spain has established a really long tradition of genuine hospitality.
+Living in Spain means facing a really long tradition of genuine hospitality.
 It’s no wonder that it’s the third most visited country in the world after France and the US, attracting a record 65 million visitors in 2014.
 Consequently, the tourism industry is a major contributor to national economic life, worth around €58.6bn or 5.7% of GDP in 2013 (source: World Travel & Tourism Council).

 One of the many reasons why Spain is so popular is that its nation is renowned for being respectful and accommodating towards overseas visitors.
 It’s true that Spaniards are a friendly bunch and know how to make you feel welcome in their country.
 For example, according to a survey conducted by InterNations, a networking group for expats, 85% of foreign nationals were satisfied with their life here, which makes it a great place to settle down.